-One of the most decorative and gorgeous celebrations of Saraswati Puja took place in the premises of the Jagannath Hall where a large number of devotees and crowd thronged to perform the religious rituals who later visited the pandals circling the playground of the university's dormitory.
-On Dhaka University campus, the puja was organised at all female dormitories -- Rokeya Hall, Samsun Nahar Hall, Bangladesh Kuwait Moitri Hall, Begum Fazilatunnesa Mujib Hall and Kabi Sufia Kamal Hall.
-Pujas were also offered at Ram Krishna Mission, Jagannath University, Siddheswari Temple, Supreme Court premises, Farashganj, Shakhari Bazar, Tanti Bazar and different other places in both old and new Dhaka city and around.
+One of the most decorative and gorgeous celebrations of Saraswati Puja took place in the premises of Dhaka University's Jagannath Hall where a large number of devotees and crowd thronged to perform and witness in rapture the religious rituals as they unfolded.
+The visitors later stepped into the pandals circling the playground of the university's dormitory to get a glimpse of the colourful bright idols of the deity on display.
+On the Dhaka University campus, the puja was organised at all female dormitories -- Rokeya Hall, Samsun Nahar Hall, Bangladesh Kuwait Moitri Hall, Begum Fazilatunnesa Mujib Hall and Kabi Sufia Kamal Hall.
+Pujas were also offered at Ram Krishna Mission, Jagannath University, Siddheswari Temple, Bangladesh Supreme Court premises, Farashganj, Shakhari Bazar, Tanti Bazar and different other places in both old and new parts of the Dhaka city and around.

 On January 18, the Bangladesh Election Commission decided to defer elections to both Dhaka North City Corporation (DNCC) and Dhaka South City Corporation (DSCC) from January 30 to February 1 as the elections coincided with Saraswati Puja.